julien-c/mongovel/README.md

 }
 ```

-Mongovel detects that `$id` is the string representation for a MongoId, and returns an object that will be automatically serialized and sent as JSON by Laravel.
+Mongovel detects that `$id` is a MongoId, and returns an object that will be automatically serialized and sent as JSON by Laravel.

 **`POST books`**: